yagitoshiro/tivgateasr/README.md

 Install
 ==========
 First subscribe to docomo developer support and get SDK and API key.
-Put libFSR.so into lib/armeabi-v7a/.
+Put FSRServiceOpen.jar in lib directory and drop libFSR.so into lib/armeabi-v7a/.
 Currently only ARM processers are supported (by vendor).

 FAQ
 ==========